 I most likely will add to the list as the summer goes on.
 I had an idea of adding – Write two sentences in your journal every morning.
 All of them need to work on their writing skills.
 This would be an easy way to incorporate a little learning into our summer routine.

-You can download our Summer Rules to Print HERE
+You can download our Summer Rules to Print by dropping your email in the box below.

 Last task was making a Schedule for the kids and I.